SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="images/Click_close.png">
 12. Click the refresh icon to see it listed in the set of availble schema.</br>
 13. Open the web site.</br>
-14. The website should be up and running.</br>
+14. Website should be functional.</br>

 ## Exercise 5: Scale Up Azure Database for MySQL